Become The Inspiring Teacher Who Will Help Our Children To Shape The Future

 Study with Us to Become a Waldorf Teacher

 Develop your imagination to be able to nurture the growing minds of the children you are teaching.

 Discover the inspirations that will enable you to become an inspiring teacher.

 Deepen your understanding of child development to accompany the processes of the growing child.

-In our rapidly changing world today’s children are looking for new qualities and depths in their teachers.
-Our program is designed to awaken the teacher in you that is able to meet and inspire these young people.
+In our rapidly changing world, today’s children are looking for new qualities and depths in their teachers.
+Our program is designed to awaken the teacher in you who is able to meet and inspire these young people.

 We provide an in-depth study of the philosophical foundation of Waldorf education, intensive artistic experience as a path of self-development, and the skills needed to practice the art and science of Waldorf pedagogy.

 "BACWTT has a high quality of professors who guide their students to a deep knowledge of philosophy, pedagogy, and art.
 There, I was able to know myself better, think clearly and make conscious decisions in contemporary life.
 Today, I am a Waldorf Early Childhood Educator and have also found self-realization in my professional career and in my inner self."

 -Lilian Simões, Class of 2017 Owner/Director Blossom Nursery & School

 “To say my experience in training was transformational is just the starting point.
 Beyond all possible knowing and believing has been the reality of what I thought I could accomplish and what I actually did accomplish.
 And what I continue to accomplish—and what I aspire to accomplish.”